 - 4WD driven in 4Lo

-Yes, 4Lo comes in last since you can easily see your gas reading almost triple when using 4Lo.
-When I drive in 2H I get really decent fuel consumption from my Amarok 2.0 BiTdi, returning 8.5L/100km easily urban driving.
+Yes, 4Lo comes in last since you can easily see your mpg reading almost triple when using 4Lo.
+When I drive in 2H I get decent fuel consumption from my Amarok 2.0 BiTdi, returning 8.5L/100km easily in mixed urban driving.
 Once on the open road, it can drop to 7.5L/100.
-That is one of the main reasons why I opted for the Amarok, it was its excellent fuel economy, and it just made sense.
+That is one of the main reasons why I opted for the VW Amarok, it was its excellent fuel economy, and it just made sense.

 However, when I engage 4Lo when doing heavy off-roading, I can usually see the l/100km readings easily climb into the 23L/100km range.
-Note to self, always make sure you have sufficient fuel when going off-road.
+Note: always make sure you have sufficient fuel when going off-road.

 AWD vs 4WD Fuel Consumption

-The modern AWD’s of today mostly drive in 2H mode for improved gas mileage and only once traction is lost will the AWD system kick in and activate the rear driveshaft to send power to the rear wheels in an attempt to regain traction.
-They usually only propel the front wheels.
-This is made possible by means of either a multi-plate clutch box or an electrical motor that activates the AWD system.
+The modern AWDs of today mostly drive in 2H mode for improved gas mileage and only once traction is low will the AWD system distribute more torque to the front wheels in an attempt to regain traction.
+Most of the torque is sent to the rear wheels.
+This is made possible by utilizing either a multi-plate clutch box or an electrical motor that engages the AWD system.